OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 Within Suricata, Flows are very important.
 They play a big part in the way Suricata organizes data internally.
-A flow is a bit similar to a connection, except a flow is more general.All packets having the same Tuple (protocol, source IP, destination IP, source-port, destination-port), belong to the same flow.
+A flow is a bit similar to a connection, except a flow is more general.
+All packets having the same Tuple (protocol, source IP, destination IP, source-port, destination-port), belong to the same flow.
 Packets belonging to a flow are connected to it internally.